NasserBvB/cra-template-with-typescript-and-authentication-process/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I added some authentication module.
+The work will be based on editing some interfaces to adapt the template to our needs.

 ## Available Scripts